Frontex at Fault: European Border Force Complicit in ‘Illegal’ Pushbacks

-In an incident previously covered by Bellingcat, a group of 22 migrants who landed on Samos were detained by Greek law enforcement.
-They were then placed on a life raft without any means of propulsion, and towed into the middle of the Mycale Strait by the Greek coast guard.
+In an incident previously covered by Bellingcat, a group of 22 migrants who landed on Samos on April 28 were detained by Greek law enforcement.
+They were then placed on a life raft without any means of propulsion and towed into the middle of the Mycale Strait by the Greek coast guard in the early morning of April 29.
 In response to our request for comment at the time, the Greek government denied these people had ever reached Greek territory, despite witness statements, images, and videos showing this had in fact happened.

-As the life raft was floating in the strait, a private sureveillance plane passed over the area twice at 5,000 feet, once at 02:41 AM and once at 03:18 AM.
+As the life raft was floating in the strait, a private surveillance plane passed over the area twice at 5,000 feet, once at 02:41 AM and once at 03:18 AM on April 29.
 This plane, G-WKTH, belongs to DEA Aviation, which provides aerial surveillance services to Frontex.
-In a promotional video from Frontex, it is claimed these feeds are live-streamed back to the Frontex HQ in Warsaw
+In a promotional video from Frontex, it is claimed these feeds are live-streamed back to the Frontex HQ in Warsaw.

 The plane is reportedly equipped with an MX-15 camera, which has both low-light and infrared sensors.
 Considering this plane is specifically employed for aerial surveillance, it would be surprising if it did not identify the life raft full of people and, according to one member of this group, the presence of Greek and later Turkish vessels.